mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > **Recommendation:** If stronger privacy guarantees are needed with regard to
 > the push notification provider, the client can choose to periodically connect
-> to the Delivery Service without the need of a dedicated push notification
+> to the DS without the need of a dedicated push notification
 > infrastructure.

 Applications can also consider anonymous systems for server fanout (for